altreact/SC-Linux-util/README.md

 # SC-Linux-util
-simplified configurations utility to get the most out of the Samsung ARM Chromebook under the Linux Kernel
+simplified configurations utility for getting the most out of the Samsung ARM Chromebook under the Linux Kernel